 From comics about cheeky interactions with his son, to honest encounters with his wife, and brave attempts to find humour as he lives with Obsessive Compulsive Disorder, there’s something instantly relatable about Chris’s work.
 What’s more, it shows how to healthily communicate in family relationships and what we can do to support one another.

 To see more of Chris’s work, visit LunarBaboon.com.
 His book Lunar Baboon: The Daily Life of Parenthood is out now.

 Are you a parent?
 Would you like support so you can manage a mental illness?
-Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book in our online diary.
+Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now.